kosamad/the-meadow-project/README.md

 </details>

-<details><summary>Landing Page (home app, index.html)</summary>
+<details><summary>Landing Page (Home app)</summary>

 ![index.html](documentation/final/index-html.PNG)

-The landing page is designed to immediately convey the purpose of the site and what users can expect to find, all while being visually engaging to encourage browsing and convey the brand’s quality and values.
+The landing page (index.html) is designed to immediately convey the purpose of the site and what users can expect to find, all while being visually engaging to encourage browsing and convey the brand’s quality and values.
 The page consists of 6 sections.
 These are:

 * **Hero image** - This section showcases a large image of the site's logo and name, with floral imagery that sets the tone for the site.
 A subheading reads, "Enjoy the beauty of our locally grown, meadow-fresh flowers.
 Sustainably nurtured, bringing nature's best to you."
 This message helps users quickly grasp the site's purpose, enticing them to explore further.